TylorS/typed-hashmap/README.md

 > Immutable HashMap for TypeScript

-A fast and persistent (immutable) Hash Array Map Table for TypeScript.
+A fast and persistent (immutable) Hash Array Map Trie for TypeScript.

 This is heavily based off of [hamt](https://github.com/mattbierner/hamt) and was mainly done by me for learning purposes, but it is likely very useful, and I